markabrahams/node-net-snmp/README.md

 Returns the receiver's `Authorizer` instance, used to control access to the receiver.
 See the `Authorizer` section for further details.

-## receiver.close ()
+## receiver.close (callback)

-Closes the receiver's listening socket, ending the operation of the receiver.
+Closes the receiver's listening socket(s), ending the operation of the receiver.
+The optionnal `callback` parameter is a callback function of the form `function (socket)`, which will be called once for each socket that the receiver is listening on, after the socket is closed.
+The `socket` argument will be given as an object triple of `address`, `family` and `port`.

 # Application: SNMP Agent